aerztliche-verrechnungsstelle-buedingen/apex-colorful-inline-popup/README.md

 # APEX - Colorful Inline Popup

-**Colorful Inline Popup** is a Plugin to select a Color class with Popup LOV.
+**Colorful Inline Popup** is a Plugin to select a color class or hex code with Popup LOV.

 ##### Table of Contents